From 1 April 2013 any properties that are unoccupied and unfurnished or are undergoing building works have to pay the full Council Tax.

 You must still pay Council Tax until you receive official confirmation that your property has been removed from the list.
 You must contact the Valuation Office Agency again when the works are completed.

-The Valuation Office contact details are:
+The Valuation Office can be contacted: